arunravi728/Papyrus/content/Infrastructure.md

 ---
 title: Infrastructure
 created: Saturday - 17th February, 2024
-updated: Saturday - 17th February, 2024
+updated: Tuesday - 24th September, 2024
 consumed: 1
 share: true
 ---

 Self Link: [Infrastructure](Infrastructure.md)

-Distributed systems is basically providing infrastructure for applications.
-The different types of infrastructure that can be provided are -
+Distributed systems is a means to provide infrastructure for scalable and reliable applications.
+The different types of distributed infrastructure that can be provided are -

 1. Storage
 1. Networking (What I work on at Google)